muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 These were chosen because they are the fastest way to show that the atlas does not only classify failures.

 It changes what should happen next.

 ---

+## Why this exists

+Modern AI systems are increasingly:

+* retrieval-heavy
+* multi-step
+* tool-using
+* stateful
+* agentic
+* operational

+As systems grow like this, symptom words become too coarse:

+* hallucination
+* prompting issue
+* bad retrieval
+* bad reasoning
+* memory problem
+* alignment problem

+Those labels can be useful, but they are often too shallow to decide what should be repaired first.

+Problem Map 3.0 Troubleshooting Atlas was built to cut these regions apart more cleanly, so diagnosis becomes more stable and first repair moves become more precise.

+---